 Also, pap smears do not test for STIs.
 They test for one thing only: changes in your cells caused by high-risk (cancer-causing) strains of HPV.
 It doesn’t test for the other type of HPV—the low-risk strains, which causes warts—or any other STIs.
 There is no one test for everything, and a lot of healthcare providers won’t automatically test for STIs, mainly because many of them won’t even bring up sexual behavior during a routine exam.
 Help them out.
 If you want to be tested, ask your healthcare provider at the beginning of the visit.

 Jumping jacks, hot tubs, and/or douching can prevent pregnancy.

 OK, deep breath.
-Here are all the things that can’t get you pregnant: feelings, toilet seats, sperm that’s been hiding from the sex you had two weeks ago (sperm can live for up to five days inside your body, but not on, like, your bedsheets).
+Here are some of the things that can’t get you pregnant: feelings, toilet seats, sperm that’s been hiding from the sex you had two weeks ago (sperm can live for up to five days inside your body, but not on, like, your bedsheets).
 Conversely, the following things will not prevent pregnancy: having it be the first time you’ve had sex, having sex during your period, exercising, douching afterwards, doing it in a body of water.
 Short of abstinence, birth control is the only thing that prevents pregnancy.
 Groove over to my answer to this Just Wondering question for a rundown of options, but to reiterate: the most effective methods of birth control are the IUD and the implant, because they reduce the possibility of human error (you have to remember to take the pill every day and apply the patch every week, whereas the implant can last for three years and an IUD for five or more).
 Only condoms protect against both STIs and pregnancy, and using both condoms and another method of birth control (like the pill) is the surest way, if you’re having penis+vagina sex, to be safe in all regards.